• Home

 Pregnancy and Lactation

-Bedaquiline is excreted in human milk.
+Lactation: Bedaquiline is excreted in human milk.
 Limited published literature reports higher bedaquiline concentrations in human milk than in maternal plasma.
+In one breastfed infant, a single random plasma bedaquiline concentration was similar to maternal plasma concentration; the mother had a high concentration of bedaquiline in breast milk, with a milk to plasma ratio of 14:1.
+This is consistent with data from animal studies.
 Available information indicates that systemic exposure in breastfed infants may reach levels similar to those observed in the breastfeeding mothers treated with bedaquiline.
 The clinical consequence of this exposure is unknown.
 Women who are treated with bedaquiline should not breastfeed.

 Overdose

-There is no experience with the treatment of acute overdose with SIRTURO.
+Cases of intentional or accidental acute overdose with bedaquiline were not reported during clinical trials.
+In a study in 44 healthy adults receiving a single 800 mg dose of bedaquiline, adverse reactions were consistent with those observed in clinical studies at the recommended dose.
+There is no experience with the treatment of acute overdose with bedaquiline.
 General measures to support basic vital functions including monitoring of vital signs and electrocardiogram (QT interval) monitoring should be taken in case of deliberate or accidental overdose.
 Further management should be as clinically indicated or as recommended by the national poisons center, where available.
 Since bedaquiline is highly protein-bound, dialysis is not likely to significantly remove bedaquiline from plasma.
 Clinical monitoring should be considered.

 Important notes